Challenges with Eutrophication Studies

 Solutions Provided by EEMS

-EEMS is regularly used to simulate the growth and decay of algae and the its impact on dissolved oxygen, as well as phosphorus and nitrogen cycles.
-The WQ sub-model is internally coupled with hydrodynamics and sediment transport sub-model to allow smooth exchange of constituents with the atmosphere and the sediment bed.
+EEMS is regularly used to simulate the growth and decay of algae and its impact on dissolved oxygen, as well as phosphorus and nitrogen cycles.
+The WQ sub-model is internally coupled with the hydrodynamics and sediment transport sub-model to allow the smooth exchange of constituents with the atmosphere and the sediment bed.

 Examples of Studies Done with EEMS